AdobeDocs/app-builder/guides/security_overview.md

 The following sections will focus on specific aspects of the security for Firefly Applications.

-## Securing the access to Firefly Applications
+## Securing the Access to Firefly Applications

 Any interaction with [Adobe Product APIs](https://www.adobe.io/apis.html) needs to be authenticated against Adobe Identity Management Services (IMS).
 The [Understanding Authentication](understanding_authentication.md) guide is a good pre-read to get deeper preliminary insights on those services.